blab/welsh-escape-scores/README.md

-# Analysis of robustness of epitope scores from Welsh et al. 2023 experimental data
+# Analysis of predictive value of escape scores from Welsh et al. 2023 experimental data

 Run the workflow.